infinum/eightshift-frontend-libs/readme/packages.md

 * import-glob-loader - Webpack loader used for putting regex in css import.
 * media-blender - Package used for providing media queries.
 * mini-css-extract-plugin - Webpack plugin extracts CSS into separate files.
+* postcss - package for getting postcss options.
 * postcss-loader - Webpack loader used for postcss.
+* postcss-scss - package for parsing scss used for style linter.
 * promisify-child-process - Async child process library used in project setup.
 * raw-loader - Webpack loader used for files.
 * rc-slider - React slider component used in our components.
 * react-html-parser - Utility for converting HTML strings into React components.
 * react-select - Select component for React.
 * react-sortable-hoc - Sortable component for React.
+* regenerator-runtime - Used for Core-js polyfill.
 * sass - A pure JavaScript implementation of Sass
 * sass-loader - Webpack loader used for sass.
 * storybook - Storybook library used in projects.